systemjs/systemjs/README.md

 * Text `jspm.import('some/text.txt!text')`
 * WebFont `jspm.import('#google Port Lligat Slab, Droid Sans !font')`

-By default, plugins are loaded from the [JSPM registry](https://github.com/jspm/registry), as the name `!pluginName`.
+By default, plugins are loaded from the [jspm registry](https://github.com/jspm/registry), as the name `!pluginName`.

 To submit a plugin, create a pull request on the registry page.